evnik/XcodeRN/Xcode12.2.md

 *   Simulators may not be available when running command-line tools like `simctl` or `xcodebuild` from a non-root LaunchDaemon, or when launching as a different user from the current user (for example, with `sudo` or `launchctl`).
 (62188195)

-*   Simulator runtimes for iOS 13, tvOS 13, and watchOS 6 and earlier don’t work on Macs with Apple silicon.
+*   Simulator runtimes for iOS 13, tvOS 13, and watchOS 6 and earlier don’t work on the Developer Transition Kit.
 Preferences offers these runtimes for download, but creating a simulated device from one of these runtimes fails, claiming the runtime is unavailable.
-Future Macs with Apple silicon will support a limited set of older simulator runtimes for iOS and tvOS.
+Other Macs with Apple silicon support a limited set of older simulator runtimes for iOS and tvOS.
 (66115743, 70472441) (FB8157217)

 #### Deprecations